-US researchers are in the midst of dramatic developments in genome sequencing capabilities, driven by the availability of high throughput, low cost next-generation gene sequencers.
-To help address the scientific challenges of understanding this new wealth of gene sequence information, the National Science Foundation (NSF) has awarded Indiana University a $1.5-million grant (NSF Award #1062432 - ABI Development: National Center for Genome Analysis Support) to establish the National Center for Genome Analysis Support (NCGAS).
-NCGAS recently received a sustaining award from the NSF, DBI-1458641 to containue their mission assisting researchers.
+US researchers are in the midst of dramatic developments in genome sequencing capabilities, driven by the availability of high throughput, low-cost next-generation gene sequencers.
+To help address the scientific challenges of understanding this new wealth of gene sequence information, the National Science Foundation (NSF) has awarded Indiana University a $1.5-million grant (NSF Award #1062432 - ABI Development: National Center for Genome Analysis Support) to establish the National Center for Genome Analysis Support (NCGAS) in 2011.
+Since NCGAS has received a sustaining award from the NSF, DBI-1458641 in 2015 and recently awarded a second sustaining award ABI-1759906 in 2018 to continue their mission assisting researchers.

 Consulting time and expertise from NCGAS staff, computational time on IU resources, storage of data and experimental results on IU resources (disk and tape), and customization / optimization of open source software is available to researchers with current NSF funding (or working in areas that qualify for funding by the NSF) - typically at no cost - simply by filling out a request form that documents the project's status.

-Other researchers working within the US may obtain computational and storage resources on a fee-for-services basis from NCGAS
+Other researchers working within the US may obtain computational and storage resources on a fee-for-service basis from NCGAS

 The NCGAS is the culmination of more than a decade of focused support for bioinformatics by University Information Technology Services, spearheaded initially by Dr. Richard Repasky.